base-cms/base-cms/services/graphql-server/README.md

 load(name, 56265, { _id: 1 });
 ```

 Cache keys would be generated based the `load` calls.
 All keys start with the stringified `id` followed by a field list.
 Projected requests will always add the `_id` field, sort all field names, and then concatenate them with a pipe (`|`).
 Non-projected requests receive a `*` value.
 Field names are de-duplicated.
+The distinct list of cache keys would be:
 ```
 56163:_id|alias
 56163:_id|name